junszhao/oxfordccai/content/authors/oxfordccai/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio:  Oxford Child-Centred AI (Oxford CCAI) Design Lab assembles a series of research activities related to designing better AI for and with children, which is part of [Human-Centred Computing](http://hcc.cs.ox.ac.uk/) at the [Department of Computer Science](http://www.cs.ox.ac.uk/) at the University of Oxford.
+bio:  Oxford Child-Centred AI (Oxford CCAI) Design Lab assembles a series of research activities related to designing better AI for and with children.
+It is part of [Human-Centred Computing](http://hcc.cs.ox.ac.uk/) at the [Department of Computer Science](http://www.cs.ox.ac.uk/) at the University of Oxford.

 # Social/Academic Networking